 Luna Park is very much a vintage attraction.
 Martin Sharp's iconic clown face at the entrance, the rickety wooden rides, and the vaudeville decor gives the park a strong sense of nostalgia.
-If a great night out means going on every ride four times and screaming yourself hoarse then you are in for a win, if you just want to soak up the history of a classic amusement park, you can do that too.
-And the park gets bonus points for boasting some of the city’s best harbour views.
+If a great night out means going on every ride four times and screaming yourself hoarse then you are in for a win.
+If you just want to soak up the history of a classic amusement park, you can do that too with a few turns on the Ferris wheel that add bonus points for some of the city’s best harbour views.

 This city is serious about surf culture, and learning the ways of the waves is fun, and open to all ages.
 Time Out recommends taking to the sea with the helpful guidance of Manly Surf School.
 You can make the lessons private or join a small group and hit the big blue with some new mates.
-You will learn surf etiquette, the basic rules, how to stand up on the board, and, of course, how to actually stay up on the board.
+You and the nippers can learn surf etiquette, how to stand up on the board, and, of course, how to actually stay up on the board.
 Tubular, bro.

 For those who want to make the most of the fresh air and get outdoors, Sydney Olympic Park is teeming with activities to keep the whole family busy.
-Have a BBQ at Wentworth Common, grab a bike and head to the wetlands, meander around the parkland circuits, cruise around the Cauldron, meet a ranger and learn some wildlife tips, and navigate your way around the park with compass and clues.
+Have a barbecue at Wentworth Common, grab a bike and head to the wetlands, meander around the parkland circuits, cruise around the Brick Pit, meet a ranger and learn some wildlife tips, or book in for an art class or science lab lesson.
 Or try the flying trapeze workshop.
-Or golf.
+Or try your hand at archery.
 Or – you get the point – get down there and see for yourself.

 It's beautifully laid out, and – most importantly – the place is full of animals.
-Really interesting ones too: along with the lions and tigers and bears (oh my!) you’ll find young elephants, chimps and giraffes, and now, brand new baby tigers!
-Also Taronga classics (pygmy hippos, the komodo dragon, koalas, platypi, Andean condors) and many exotic creatures you may not be immediately familiar with.
+Really interesting ones too: along with the lions and tigers and bears (oh my!) you’ll find young elephants, chimps, giraffes, and now, brand new baby Langur monkeys, plus capybaras who are happy to hang with kids inside their enclosure.
 Make a day of it: pack a picnic, enter by ferry from Circular Quay, and take in the shows (especially the bird and seal performances) as well as the feeding times.